phac-nml/irida/doc/administrator/upgrades/index.md

 ### Preparing your development environment
 {:.no_toc}

 Before building your updated plugin, you must pull and install the new version of IRIDA to your local Maven repository.
 Follow the instructions at <https://irida.corefacility.ca/documentation/developer/tools/pipelines/#321-install-irida-to-local-maven-repository>.
-Ensure you've checked out the `20.09` IRIDA version.
+Ensure you've checked out the `21.01` IRIDA version.

 ### `AnalysisSampleUpdater` class
 {:.no_toc}

 See the relevant section in IRIDA's example plugin where the plugin class is updating a sample's metadata <https://github.com/phac-nml/irida-plugin-example/blob/0.1.0/src/main/java/ca/corefacility/bioinformatics/irida/plugins/ExamplePluginUpdater.java#L120-L127>.

-The relevant portion of the code is pasted below:
+The relevant portion of the code is pasted below.  **This is the section of code that must be updated:**
 ```java
 Map<MetadataTemplateField, MetadataEntry> metadataMap = metadataTemplateService.getMetadataMap(metadataEntries);